 On-premises software is a type of software installed locally.
-The software runs on the computers of the individual or organisation using the software, rather than from a third-party location (like cloud software).
-A company’s in-house I.T. department maintains on-premises software.
+The software runs on the computers of the individual or organisation using the software, rather than from a third-party location.
+A company’s in-house I.T. department will most likely maintain on-premises software.

 Third-party vendors host cloud software for individuals and organisations and can be accessed through the Internet.
 With cloud software, you’ll often find that the third-party vendor maintains the cloud software.
 Maintenance can include: backups, updates and monitoring.